-In past WIP's, WV has not committed to any urban tree planting acreage.
-The WV DOF Bay watershed forester continues to work in the urban environment with the assistance of many partners including Cacapon Institute (CI).
+The WIP3 input deck does not prescribe additional BMP acres for urban tree planting.
+The WVDOF Bay watershed forester continues to work in the urban environment with the assistance of many partners including Cacapon Institute (CI).
 CI conducts current and potential tree canopy studies with governments and schools using the latest high-resolution tree canopy data and tools like i-Tree and USGS surveys.

-The WV DOF and CI emphasize actions with government partners to conserve existing canopy, as well as expand it through specific planting targets.
+The WVDOF and CI emphasize actions with government partners to conserve existing canopy, as well as expand it through specific planting targets.
 We engage them to integrate established tree canopy goals into local planning, ordinances, and stormwater management.
-We are currently trying to hire 5 summer urban interns to address these issues.
+In 2019, five summer interns completed projects that advanced these tasks, for example, in the City of Martinsburg and City of Charles Town.
+Similar efforts are envisioned for the future.